Nauvoo Legion: Nauvoo under Mormon martial law

-Wilson Law and his brother William Law were key in starting the Nauvoo Expositor, a newspaper critical of Joseph Smith and his doctrines of plural marriage.
+Wilson Law and his brother William Law were key in starting the Nauvoo Expositor, a newspaper critical of Smith and his doctrines of plural marriage.
 On June 10, 1844, the Nauvoo City council declared the Nauvoo Expositor to be a public nuisance.
-Joseph Smith, acting as mayor, ordered the city marshal to destroy the printing press and materials.
+Smith, acting as mayor, ordered the city marshal to destroy the printing press and materials.

-Acting as Lieutenant General, Joseph Smith ordered Major General Jonathan Dunham to use the Nauvoo Legion to assist the city marshal.
-Non-Mormons claimed the Legion was instrumental in destroying the press and called for the arrest of Joseph Smith and other members of the city council for riot.
+Acting as Lieutenant General, Smith ordered Major General Jonathan Dunham to use the Legion to assist the city marshal.
+Non-Mormons claimed the Legion was instrumental in destroying the press and called for the arrest of Smith and other members of the city council for riot.
 They were arrested but released by the Nauvoo city court on a writ of habeas corpus.